Skypower Global And Africa Finance Corporation Forge Strategic Joint Development Agreement To Propel Democratic Republic Of Congo (DRC's) Renewable En...

-In a significant move to advance renewable energy deployment in the Democratic Republic of Congo (DRC), Africa Finance Corporation (AFC) ( ), the continent's leading infrastructure solutions provider and SkyPower Global have entered a Joint Development Agreement for the first phase of SkyPower's Green Giant project in the DRC.
+(MENAFN- Mid-East) DUBAI, United Arab Emirates- In a significant move to advance renewable energy deployment in the Democratic Republic of Congo (DRC), Africa Finance Corporation (AFC) (), the continent's leading infrastructure solutions provider and SkyPower Global have entered a Joint Development Agreement for the first phase of SkyPower's Green Giant project in the DRC.
 This 200MW Phase 1 is a crucial step in realising the landmark 1,000MW Solar Power Purchase Agreement (PPA) signed between SkyPower and the DRC's state-owned utility, Société Nationale d'Electricité (SNEL).

 The partnership creates a formidable force in the pursuit of sustainable energy solutions for the continent in the fight against climate change by leveraging SkyPower's unparalleled global experience in developing large-scale solar projects and AFC's proven track record of successfully de-risking and distributing capital for well-structured power and other infrastructure projects across Africa.
 Coming in the wake of COP28, this agreement underscores both organizations' dedication to the United Nations Sustainable Development Goals, particularly emphasizing the critical role of partnerships in accelerating renewable energy adoption and addressing the escalating climate crisis.